Do MLLMs Really Understand Space? A Mathematical Reasoning Evaluation: Related Work

 \subsection{Spatial Reasoning Benchmarks}

-A number of benchmarks~\citep{ma2024_3dsrbench,wang2024spatialeval} have been proposed to evaluate spatial reasoning in MLLMs.
-SpatialEval ~\citep{wang2024spatialeval} examines spatial relations and navigation through modality-controlled tasks; GeoEval ~\citep{zhang2024geoeval} aggregates plane, solid, and analytic geometry problems in text and text+diagram formats.
-Other studies focus on 3D perception: 3DSRBench ~\citep{ma2024_3dsrbench} tests robustness across viewpoints; STARE ~\citep{li2025stare} uses transformation-heavy tasks like cube folding and tangrams; OmniSpatial~\citep{jia2025omnispatial} covers dynamic reasoning and perspective-taking.
-However, most existing studies are evaluation-only and involve high-perception scenarios, such as map layouts, 3D viewpoints, and dynamic environments~\citep{yang2025mmsi,stogiannidis2025mind}, making it difficult to assess reasoning in isolation.
-To address this, we propose MathSpatial, a unified ecosystem including \emph{MathSpatial-Bench}, \emph{MathSpatial-Corpus}, and \emph{MathSpatial-SRT}, which reduces perceptual complexity, provides structured training resources, and supports interpretable evaluation, enabling independent assessment of spatial reasoning in MLLMs.
+Several benchmarks have been proposed to evaluate spatial reasoning in MLLMs~\citep{ma2024_3dsrbench,wang2024spatialeval}.
+SpatialEval~\citep{wang2024spatialeval} examines spatial relations through modality-controlled tasks; GeoEval~\citep{zhang2024geoeval} aggregates geometry problems in text and diagram formats; 3DSRBench~\citep{ma2024_3dsrbench} tests robustness across viewpoints; and OmniSpatial~\citep{jia2025omnispatial} covers dynamic reasoning and perspective-taking.
+However, most existing benchmarks are evaluation-only and involve high-perception scenarios such as natural scenes and 3D environments~\citep{yang2025mmsi,stogiannidis2025mind}, making it difficult to assess pure reasoning ability in isolation. \emph{MathSpatial} addresses this by providing clean geometric diagrams that eliminate perceptual confounds, paired with a large-scale training corpus, the first unified resource designed not merely to expose the spatial reasoning deficits of MLLMs, but to systematically overcome them.